wgrodzicki/math-or-words/README.md

 # **Math or Words**

 This is "Math or Words", my first project made with .NET MAUI.
-It's a desktop application for Windows that let's you play a game to test your skills with either math or words.
+It's a desktop application for Windows that lets you play a game to test your skills with either math or words.
+You can download it [here](https://drive.google.com/file/d/1tKLH5vTJZXtuIFUTSzsHg56Wl3i8v9a3/view?usp=sharing).

 ![Menu sample](MathOrWords/Resources/Images/main_menu.PNG)